labex-labs/labex-cheatsheets/docs/cheatsheets/ru/html.md

   <BaseQuizOption value="D">It sets the page title</BaseQuizOption>

   <BaseQuizAnswer>
-    The `<!DOCTYPE html>` declaration tells the browser which version of HTML the document is using.
+    The <code><!DOCTYPE html></code> declaration tells the browser which version of HTML the document is using.
 For HTML5, this simple declaration is sufficient and should be the first line of every HTML document.
   </BaseQuizAnswer>
 </BaseQuiz>